-Finally, I’m writing about one of the most gorgeous places I’ve ever been to.
+Finally, I’m writing about one of the most gorgeous places I’ve ever been to: the spectacular Zakynthos in Greece.
 I loved this island and it’s my number one in terms of beaches.

 More than ten years ago, I saw a picture of Zakynthos or Zante, in the Ionian Sea, and I tried to go there, but to find flights from London plus hotels there, was quite tricky at that time.

 Then in 2015, the flights started to be more frequent in the summer and I’ve leapt at the opportunity of knowing that stunning island.

 Though I can’t believe that after that year, Zakynthos became one of the most known places in Greece and a lot of people are heading there mainly because of the famous shipwreck (Navagio) beach.